technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * or at least, giving a gift to people who employ programmers

 * open source is often considered a gift economy
+ * that is a misconception
  * free software IS a gift economy
  * but understood correctly, open source is transactional

 * let me unpack that a bit:
  * free software is a political movement to empower users
-  * by public collaboration to produce software in a way that can't be subverted
+  * by public collaboration to produce software in a way that hopefully can't be subverted
  * open source is a methodology to use that same public collaboration
   * to produce software for any purpose, regardless of effect on end-users
  * you can see how there's confusion; they overlap